 Graduate programs make the decision to admit or not admit.
 An applicant who is denied admission to a graduate program must appeal to the College or School that houses the program that denied admission.
-Admission appeals procedures for the individual Colleges and Tanner Health System School of Nursing follow below.
+Admission appeals procedures for the individual Colleges and Schools follow below.